Mysticial/y-cruncher-GUI/Protocol/CustomCompute.md

 Due the asynchronous nature of such updates, y-cruncher will include a sequence # ID for all microstatus updates so they can be mapped to its parent macro-section.
 If y-cruncher receives a request for a microstatus update while it is not inside a macro-section that has such updates, it will ignore the request.

+### Continue

+    {
+        "Action": "Continue"
+    }

+Wake up the computation from a pause event.
+Pause events can happen with certain warnings or errors.